burst-apps-team/burst-wiki/burst-wiki.md

 Burst: the 'cryptocurrency 2.0'
 -------------------------------

-Burst is a cryptocurrency and a blockchain platform with multiple core-level features that has been running publicly since August 2014.
-There will be a total of 2,158,812,800 Burst coins in existence when the mining period ends in the year 2033.
+Burst is a cryptocurrency and an open-source decentralized blockchain platform that connects people, companies, and financial institutions.
+It allows you to move value – according to your own rules – within a scalable, green and customizable ledger.
+It has multiple core-level features and has been running publicly since August of 2014.

+Burst is a deflationary currency.
+The total number of coins that can ever be mined is capped at 2,158,812,800.
+The mining period for bust will end in the 2033.

 An informative and fast paced video introduction to Burst is located here: